Tight Differential Privacy for Discrete-Valued Mechanisms and for the Subsampled Gaussian Mechanism Using FFT: Introduction

 Differential privacy (DP)~\citep{dwork_et_al_2006} has been established as the standard approach for privacy-preserving machine learning.
 As DP algorithms have grown increasingly complex, accurately bounding the compound privacy loss has become more challenging as well.
 The moments accountant~\citep{Abadi2016} represented a major breakthrough in the accuracy of bounding the privacy loss in compositions of subsampled Gaussian mechanisms that are commonly used in DP stochastic gradient descent (DP-SGD).
 This has further been refined through the general development of R\'enyi differential privacy (RDP)~\citep{mironov2017} as well as tighter RDP bounds for subsampled mechanisms~\citep{balle2018subsampling,wang2019,zhu2019,mironov2019}.
 RDP enables tight analysis for compositions of Gaussian mechanisms, but this may be difficult for other mechanisms.
 Moreover, conversion of RDP guarantees back to more commonly used $(\varepsilon, \delta)$-guarantees is lossy.

-In this work we focus on an alternative approach based on the privacy loss distribution (PLD) formalism introduced by~\citet{sommer2019privacy}.
+In this work, we focus on an alternative approach based on the privacy loss distribution (PLD) formalism introduced by~\citet{sommer2019privacy}.
 This work directly extends the recent Fourier accountant by~\citet{koskela2020} to discrete mechanisms.
-We provide a rigorous error analysis for the proposed method which leads to strict lower and upper $(\veps,\delta)$-bounds.
-This analysis is further used to obtain strict $(\veps,\delta)$-bounds for the subsampled Gaussian mechanism.
+We provide a rigorous error analysis which leads to strict $(\veps,\delta)$-bounds.
+This analysis is further used to obtain strict bounds for the subsampled Gaussian mechanism.

-The need to consider discrete mechanisms for rigorous DP on finite-precision computers was first pointed out by~\citep{mironov2012}.~\citet{agarwal2018} implement a communication efficient binomial mechanism cpSGD for neural network training which however cannot handle compositions. \citet{agarwal2018} and~\citet{kairouz2019} note the need for a privacy accountant for the binomial mechanism an important open problem, which we solve in this paper for the case where gradients are replaced with a sign approximation.
+The need to consider discrete mechanisms for rigorous DP on finite-precision computers was first pointed out by~\citet{mironov2012}.~\citet{agarwal2018} implement a communication efficient binomial mechanism cpSGD for neural network training which however cannot handle compositions. \citet{agarwal2018} and~\citet{kairouz2019} note the need for a privacy accountant for the binomial mechanism as an important open problem, which we solve in this paper for the case where gradients are replaced with a sign approximation.

 The outline of the paper is as follows.
 In Sections 2 and 3 we give the basic definitions and describe the PLD formalism used for our accountant.
 In Section 4 we describe the algorithm based on the fast Fourier transform (FFT) and in Section 5 we provide an error analysis.
 Section 6 concludes with experiments illustrating the efficiency and accuracy of the method.